briannafan03/MAIS202_Project/README.md

 Training data retrieved from https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions

 # Project description
 The Recipe Recommendation App gives users recommendations based on recipes that they've previously liked.
-The model is built around a BERT model from Hugging Face which map sentences to vectors that were later used to calculate similarities between recipes.
+The model is built around a BERT model from Hugging Face which maps sentences to vectors that were later used to calculate similarities between recipes.

 # Running the app
 To run the web app, install all packages in requirements.txt.
 Then, change into the main directory of this repository and run